tanketom/MMM-Skyss/README.md

 fadePoint | Start fading on 1/4th of the list | 0.25

 ## Stops
 You have to configure at least one stop.
 The module is using the same stop ID's as Skyss does in it's API.
-The simplest way to find those are to go to [https://ruter.no](https://ruter.no) in your browser and do a search _from_ your stop to somewhere/anywhere.
-Then extract `NNNNNN` from the resulting URL: https://ruter.no/reiseplanlegger/Mellom/Fra/(NNNNNN)*.
+I've added a json file with all the stops in Hordaland for your conveniece.
+You can find all the stops in [this file](https://raw.githubusercontent.com/PabloDons/MMM-Skyss/master/stops.json).
+Just do a search for the stop name and use the identifier.

 Notice that you can only use stops, not addresses or areas.
-You can test if it is a valid stop by enter the following URL in your browser http://api.skyss.no/StopVisit/GetDepartures/NNNNNN (replace NNNNNN with your id).

 Stop option | Comment
 ---|---